(This page revised June 22, 2012)

 Similarly, the new cheap lever has a roughly rounded end instead of the circular finger tab that Toledo pens show.
 It also lacks the stamped Conklin and Crescent imprint of the older design, and it no longer has tabs projecting from the under side to lock it into position when it is closed.
 It relies, like most other cheap and inexpensive designs, on the spring tension of the J-bar pressure bar.
 The J-bar is a two-piece design with a blued steel J-shaped spring strip riveted to a flat pressure bar.
 This concession to quality gives more efficient filling than the more common one-piece stamping of brass that most cheap pens used.

-The Glider design appeared in two sizes: the= Glider itself, of “standard” girth and a slender model, called the Minuteman, that is about 0.040" (1 mm) smaller in diameter.
+The Glider design appeared in two sizes: the Glider itself, of “standard” girth, and a slender model, called the Minuteman, that is about 0.040" (1 mm) smaller in diameter.
 The Minuteman shown here has a nib imprinted Conklin Chicago 14 KT U.S.A.
-This restored pen was in better-than-average condition for Gliders found in the wild.
+This restored pen was in better-than-average condition for postwar Conklins found in the wild.

 Another aspect of the Glider that is not apparent in the photos is that the celluloid cap and barrel, although not made with the precision to be expected of a first-rate manufacturer, are actually quite solid.
 Unlike many of its competitors, Conklin did not opt for paper-thin celluloid sheet stock; as a result, these pens are remarkably sturdy.
 They are also rather attractive; the striated colors illustrated in the table below are remarkably brilliant when polished.